TaylorDarneille/SEI713/16-react/react-state/README.md

 Ok, we set an initial state.
 But how do we go about changing it?

-We need to set up some sort of **trigger event** to change the mood counter.

-We will create a button that the user can click, which will increase their mood by one.

 Changing the value of `this.state` isn't quite as straightforward as something like `this.state.moodPoints++`.
 Instead, when we want to update a value in React, we will use a method called `this.setState()`.
 This method helps React update only certain parts of the DOM, resulting in a much faster website!

 First, we will create a method to increase the mood.
 Above the `render()` method, add the method seen here.